AlejandroJRosales/MLGame/README.md

 A visual representation of autonomous agents with machine learning capabilities exploring and learning from their environment.

-In the following example image, the neural network displayed is nn of the agent selected by the user.
+In the following example image, the neural network displayed is that of the agent selected by the user.

 ![alt text](/nn-agent-simulation-example.png)